 - Renewal Fees: NPR 1,000 per class every 7 years to maintain registration.

 It’s important to budget for these costs when planning your trademark registration.
 Remember that protecting your brand is an investment in your business’s future, potentially saving you from costly legal disputes down the line.
+In Nepal What is the Trademark Filing costs usually depends on the availability of Trademark.

 What are Post-Registration Requirements for Trademarks?